The mm Module¶

 Doing more sophisticated stuff¶

-You want to create your own BuildingBlock
+You want to create your own BuildingBlock to parameterize custom

 residues?
-Or even generate your own custom Forcefield
+Or even generate your own custom Forcefield?

 Check out the mm dir in the examples/code_fragments directory.